 Choose an image:

-You’ll need to switch from the Distributions tab to the One-click apps:
+If not already set, you’ll need to switch from the Distributions tab to the Marketplace tab:

 Once the image is highlighted, you can accept the defaults or adjust settings according to your use case.
 We recommend the following changes:

-Choose whatever size you need here.
-Note that Wordpress One-Click Droplets require 1GB of RAM or more, so first available plan begins at 1GB.
+Choose the size you need here — Wordpress One-Click Droplets require 1GB of RAM or more.

 Generally, choose the data center closest to your user base.

-We recommend that you select Monitoring, a free service that will help you follow Droplet resource usage over time.
+We recommend selecting Monitoring, a free service that will help you follow Droplet resource usage over time.
 You may also want to consider enabling automated backups.
 You can enable this now or anytime in the future.

-You can make it easier to identify the Droplet by naming “WordPress” or by naming it after the site you plan to host.
+You can make it easier to identify the Droplet by naming it “WordPress,” or naming it after the site you plan to host.

 Once the Droplet is created, its address will be displayed: